tobykylaw/huya_scraper/README.md

 # Huya scraper
 This repository contains my python implementation of a simple huya-web scraper.
-You can also find a Chinese versin of README [here](./README_CH.md)
+You can also find a Chinese version of README [here](./README_CH.md)
 ## Installation
 Please make sure the following modules are installed: